theNewDynamic/oregonsadventurecoast.com/content/blog/2016-06-15-experience-uos-new-charleston-marine-life-center.md

 * The **Oregon Fisheries Gallery** is an open-air deck where visitors can look and see fishing vessels coming and going from the harbor, as well as unloading their latest catch.
 The real star of the Oregon Fisheries Gallery are the interactive display panels that will inform visitors of fishing equipment, commercially important species of fish, and the role marine life has played with ancient cultures.
 See the Oregon coast in a way that you’ve never seen it before.
 * The **Marine Mammal Gallery** is home to the complete skeletons of a 23 foot long orca and a 35 foot long California grey whale, as well as skulls and bones of smaller whales, sea otters, and seals.
 Furthermore, visitors can look out through the large windows to harbor seals and sea lions.

 So add this your Oregon Coast bucket list this summer!
 The museum’s admission is $5 for adults, $4 for seniors, and free for children and students of the University of Oregon.
 The museum is open 11 a.m. – 5 p.m. on Wednesday through Saturday.
-Visit <a href="[https://cmlc.uoregon.edu/](https://cmlc.uoregon.edu/ "https://cmlc.uoregon.edu/")" target="_blank">oimb.uoregon.edu</a> for more info.
+Visit [their website](https://cmlc.uoregon.edu/) for more info.